 When St. Mary Catholic School cancels due to bad weather or any other environmental calamity, parents will be notified via email and automated phone message.
-Parents may also refer to radio and television announcements.
-If the Berea Public Schools close, St. Mary Catholic School will also close.
+Parents may also refer to radio and television announcements

-When SMS is OPEN but surrounding districts are closed, the closed bus departments will cancel service to SMS.
+When St. Mary School is open but surrounding districts are closed, those districts may close their bus departments and cancel service to St. Mary School.
 In this instance, parents will be required to provide transportation for their child.
-If your child does not come to school, he/she will be marked absent, and all missed work must be made up.

-When surrounding districts have their buses on a TWO-HOUR DELAY and SMS is open, be aware that SMS will still begin classes at 9:00AM.
-In this instance, parents are asked to provide transportation for their child to school.
-If parent transportation is not available, your child can wait for the delayed bus and will not be marked tardy.
-However, your child will be required to make up all missed work.
+When surrounding districts have their school buses on a two hour delay and St. Mary School is open, class will still begin at 9:00AM.
+Parents are asked to provide transportation for their child to school when buses are delayed.
+However, if parent transportation is not available, your child can wait for the delayed bus and will not be marked tardy.
+Please remember your child will be required to make up the missed classwork.
 The school day will end at the normal time with buses running as usual.

-When SMS is called off for a CALAMITY DAY (snow day), three Blizzard Bags are available on Progress Book.
-They can be accessed through the homeroom teacher's HOME PAGE in PARENT ACCESS.
+When St. Mary School is called off for a calamity (snow day), there will be three blizzard bags available on Progress Book.
+They can be accessed through the HOMEROOM TEACHER'S HOME PAGE in PARENT ACCESS.
 Under the HOMEWORK column, choose TEACHER COMMENTS.
 Please download and complete the assignments for the appropriate day.
-Students are expected to complete Blizzard Bags after the 12th Calamity Day.
-Each Blizzard Bag may contain several assignments.
-The assignments must be returned, to the teacher, on the next day school is in session.
-Once all Calamity Days have been used, SMS will add days to the school year in June as required by the State of Ohio.
+Students are expected to complete blizzard bags after the 12th calamity day.
+Blizzard bags may contain several assignments.
+The assignments must be returned to the teacher the next day school is in session.
+By chance, if all calamity days have been used, St. Mary School will add school days to the school year, in June, as required by the State of Ohio.